 Note: Oracle recommends configuring high availability using cluster targeted JMS servers that share same cluster target with a custom store.
-See Configure JMS services for migration and high availability.
+The legacy migratable targets feature is not supported in partitions, resource groups, or resource group templates.
+See Configure JMS Services for migration and high availability.

 Ensure that you have created a machine and have assigned managed servers to it.
 For more information on configuring a machine, see Create and configure machines.
 For more information on assigning servers to a machine, see Assign server instances to machines.